cjameshuff/s3tools/readme.markdown

 If you're on Mac OS X, you already have libcurl and openssl. libcurlpp is the C++ wrapper for libcurl, and is available from http://curlpp.org/.

+If you're on Windows, you may find the following link to be of use: http://www.gamelogicdesign.com/index.php?cID=97

 ----------------------------------------------------------------
 Installation:
 ----------------------------------------------------------------